coolaj86/json2yaml/README.md

 YAML can use either *whitespace and dashes* or *brackets and commas*.

 For human readability, the whitespace-based YAML is preferrable.
-For compression and computer readability, the syntax-based YAML is preferrable.
+For compression and computer readability, the JSON syntax of YAML is preferrable.